 So, do people actually trust the rich to govern?
 A quick look at some survey data suggests there’s a pretty sizable partisan gap here.
 The American Mosaic Project asks people whether they think others from a variety of social groups share their vision of American society.
 This general question can tell us a lot about which groups people think are “like them,” a good proxy for trust and tolerance.

 In this sample from 2014, Republicans had a higher average affinity with the rich than Democrats.
 We can also look the question a different way in the General Social Survey, which has been asking people about their trust in the Executive Branch of government and in major corporations for years.

 Here again, these trends show elevated trust for in big business among Republicans, along with much more fickle attitudes toward the Executive Branch depending on who is in power.
 While people tend to trust business more than the government here, these quick snapshots also suggest that stronger trust in business and wealth tacks pretty closely to typical party politics.
 With more candidates on the left starting to question why we trust the rich to govern, this relationship might get stronger and keep wealthy independent candidates stuck in the middle.
-Successful business leaders might seem like good candidates for government, but they also need to do their market research first.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+Successful business leaders might seem like good candidates for government, but they also need to do their market research first.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston (Fall, 2019).
 You can follow him on Twitter.